2019 Tampa Bay Lightning–Columbus Blue Jackets playoff series: Professional

-Prior to Game 4 between the Boston Bruins and the Toronto Maple Leafs, Maple Leafs' forward Zach Hyman expressed shock over the Lightning's exit from the playoffs.
+Prior to game four between the Boston Bruins and the Toronto Maple Leafs, Maple Leafs' forward Zach Hyman expressed shock over the Lightning's exit from the playoffs.
 "I don't think Columbus is really an eighth seed.
 They loaded up at the (trade) deadline.
 They've got some great players.
 But Tampa set a bunch of records, so it's pretty surprising."
-Hyman's teammate Travis Dermott acknowledged a difference between the regular season and postseason, but continues to state: "It's kind of crazy to think such a good team in the regular season can go out in four like that.
-You never really would have thunk it."
-Bruins head coach Bruce Cassidy acknowledged that every team had a chance, but also admitted that he did not guess the Lightning to fail to win a single game in the series.
+Hyman's teammate Travis Dermott acknowledged a difference between the regular season and postseason, but continued to state: "It's kind of crazy to think such a good team in the regular season can go out in four like that.
+You never really would have thunk (sic) it."
+Bruins head coach Bruce Cassidy acknowledged that every team had a chance, but also admitted that he did not guess the Lightning would fail to win a single game in the series.